Applying to College? Here’s Your Stress-Free Guide to Filling Out the FAFSA

 If this is your first time filling out a FAFSA, you’ll need to sign up for an FSA ID, which helps you access your financial aid information online and sign electronic documents.

-Before 2015, you used your Social Security number and a PIN to sign in; the new method asks you to create a username and password.
+Before 2015, you used your Social Security number and a PIN to sign in; now you create a username and password.

 If your parents’ information will be included on your FAFSA, they’ll need to sign up for an FSA ID too.